Videogames under fire, Hollywood lays low after school shooting

 Rockefeller said he had long been concerned about the impact of violent games and videos on children.

 “Major corporations, including the video game industry, make billions on marketing and selling violent content to children.
-They have a responsibility to protect our children,” Rockefeller said in a statement.
+They have a responsibility to protect our children.
+If they do not, you can count on the Congress to take a more aggressive role,” Rockefeller said in a statement.

-The Entertainment Software Association, which represents the $78 billion U.S. videogame industry, on Wednesday offered its “heartfelt prayers and condolences” to the Newtown families.
+The Entertainment Software Association, which represents the $78 billion U.S. videogame industry, and major videogame makers, did not return calls for comment on Wednesday.

-But it said in a statement that ”the search for meaningful solutions must consider the broad range of actual factors that may have contributed to this tragedy.

-“Any such study needs to include the years of extensive research that has shown no connection between entertainment and real-life violence,” the association said.

 NEW ‘CALL OF DUTY,’ ‘HALO’ GAMES RAKE IN BILLIONS